Published By Janet Gershen-Siegel at December 23rd, 2018

 Merchants are a big part of this process.

 Doing the steps out of order will lead to repetitive denials.
 No one can start at the top with business credit.
-For instance, you can’t start with store or cash credit from your bank.
-If you do you’ll get a rejection 100% of the time.

 A company must be reliable to credit issuers and vendors.
 That is why, a company will need a professional-looking web site and email address, with website hosting bought from a vendor such as GoDaddy.